 As a small, residential, liberal arts institution, Washington College believes that the on-campus living experience is essential to each student’s educational experience.
 Not only do students who live on-campus tend to do better academically than students who commute, they also get the opportunity to fully participate in living learning environments that foster long-term connections with peers, engagement with campus activities and events, and easy access to campus resources.
 To that end, students are required to live on campus.
-Those students whose permanent homes are within a reasonable commuting distance to Chestertown may request an exemption and should submit their application by the deadline listed below.
+Those students whose permanent homes are within a reasonable commuting distance to Chestertown may request an exemption and should submit their application by the deadline.

 - A signed lease is not acceptable as a reason for exemption nor for an appeal to a denied application.
 Students should not sign any lease prior to receiving approval.
 If a student has signed a lease and is not approved for an exemption, the student should then expect to pay both the lease and the campus housing and residential meal plan.